ProcessMIX Guide

 The connector’s name should be longer than 1 symbol and shorter than 100.
 It can contain letters (Latin a-z A-Z), numbers 0-9, $, and underscores.
 It should begin from a letter or underscore character.

-How to set up the REST Connector?
+How to Set Up the REST Connector

 If the SWAGGER file was imported with a specific set of services, you will be able to edit those services.
 You can test these services and create new services in the REST Connector.